How Do I Apply?

 - Are there different considerations given to the qualifications of PhDs and MDs in evaluating an application for ACNP membership?

 Do I have to have attended and presented at a previous ACNP meeting?

-Not necessarily.
-While the level and quality of previous involvement with the ACNP is regarded as the best indicator of future commitment to our organization, this consideration is balanced with other considerations.
-Thus, it is possible for an individual to have never attended but be accepted for membership by being superb in national and international contributions to the emergence of new and important knowledge in neuropsychopharmacology.
+Starting in 2019, all new Associate Member and Member nominees must have attended a minimum of one ACNP Annual Meeting prior to applying for membership.
+While the level and quality of previous involvement with the ACNP is regarded as the best indicator of future commitment to our organization, this consideration is balanced with other considerations such as being superb in national and international contributions to the emergence of new and important knowledge in neuropsychopharmacology.